spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/generate-keys.md

 :::warning

 All security provided by Trusted Boot assumes that the private keys are kept secure.
-We suggest that you perform key generation in an airgapped environment and move the PK and KEK private keys to a secure location immediately after generating them.
-In addition, any build pipelines that are created for the purposes of building ISOs and provider images must be secured, as they will by necessity contain the PCR and DB private keys.
+We recommend that you perform key generation in an air-gapped environment and move the PK and KEK private keys to a secure location immediately after generating them.
+In addition, any build pipelines that are created for the purposes of building ISOs and provider images must be secured, as they must contain the PCR and DB private keys.

 :::